 Bruce’s pre-law background includes graduating with honors in Mechanical Engineering from the University of Washington.

 For over 25 years Jack Levy has represented owners, contractors and design professionals in construction disputes and transactions.
-His experience also includes insurance coverage, real estate disputes, and professional liability claims.
+His practice also includes insurance coverage, real estate disputes, and professional liability claims.

-Jack’s expertise in construction material defect issues is extensive.
-He presents on this topic and on risk mitigation topics to local and national audiences.
+Jack’s expertise with construction product defect issues is extensive.
+He presents on this and on risk mitigation topics to local and national audiences.

 For over 30 years Phil has defended liability claims brought against clients throughout the state of Oregon.
 He has handled all kinds of personal and bodily injuries across a broad range of liability theories including premises liability, liquor liability, products liability, transportation, job site injuries (ELA), medical and nursing malpractice, and general negligence claims.